 Labor & Deliver

 For 8 months I prepared myself for motherhood.
 I watched numerous videos, read blogs and asked many questions on the broad topic of ‘what to expect when your expecting.’
 Without a crystal ball however, I could never prepare for reality.
 I expected to have a natural birth – the one where your ‘water breaks,’ you then dilate, you push and then you have a new beautiful baby.
 Instead, I was rushed to the hospital at 37 weeks for high blood pressure and liver failure.
 After the doctors were able to control my blood pressure, I was able to get induced naturally.
 Although my water broke and I had contractions, my body was not dilating.
-After 48 my doctor gave me 3 options: 1.
+After 48 hours of labor my doctor gave me 3 options: 1.
 Continue induction 2.
 Schedule an immediate c-sction 3.
 Have an emergency c-section in 3 to 4 hours.
 I chose to not have anymore ’emergencies’ and opted to schedule an immediate c-section. – something I was not prepared for at all.
 I never would have thought to prepare for a major surgery like this. i should have taken a page from the Boy Scouts and “always be prepared.”

 I cannot believe it has been a month already – because it feels more like 18 years have passed!
 I have mourned over things I did not expect to mourn over and had the weirdest epiphanies I could ever dream of (or have nightmares about).
 The very first thing I mourned over was breastfeeding.
 I always had the notion that if the baby is hungry enough they will find their food, this was not as easy as I thought.
 Apparently it is a science, it is as hard as getting pregnant on purpose.
 Because it was so hard I tried to pump and that came with its own challenges too.
 In order to keep the milk production at adequate feeding levels, you have to pump your breasts every 2 to 3 hours.
 Who has time for that?
 Especially when you have a newborn screaming for attention around the clock.
 Unfortunately, that is exactly what played out – not even a month after having baby Elizabeth I can no longer produce milk.
 I cried for days.